War-Brokers-Mods/WBM/README.md

 2. Extract (Unzip) the content**s** to where the game executable is located.

+   How to find game location:
    ![how to find game location](./images/local_files.png)

 3. If you are using Linux or MacOS, you must also perform the following setup:

    https://docs.bepinex.dev/v5.4.11/articles/advanced/steam_interop.html

-4. Run the game at least once to generate the plugins folder as well as other necessary files.
+4. **IMPORTNT** Run the game at least once to generate the plugins folder as well as other necessary files.

 ### Installing WBM